-Our lawyers regularly attend ABA state and local procurement law symposia and have been invited to participate in, and moderate, panel discussions of general state procurement law and state and local procurement ethics law.
+Our lawyers regularly attend ABA’s state and local procurement law symposia and have been invited to participate in, and moderate, panel discussions on general state procurement law and state and local procurement ethics law.

 If your company is planning on selling a product or service to a state or local government, our experienced procurement lawyers can assist your company with any of the following: